Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → OpenOffice

-in preferences panel.
+in the preferences panel.

 RTF (Rich Text Format) is the format saved by TextEdit.app or WordPad.exe.
-You can export to RTF file via Export
+You can export to an RTF file via Export

 → RTF